 angiotensin-converting enzyme (ACE) inhibitors, which help relax blood vessels and make it easier for the heart to pump blood

 angiotensin receptor blockers (ARBs), which help relax blood vessels and make it easier for the heart to pump blood

 Many children require two or more medications to control their blood pressure; other types of blood pressure medications may also be needed.

 As kidney function declines, children may need treatment for anemia and growth failure.
 Anemia is treated with a hormone called erythropoietin, which stimulates the bone marrow to produce red blood cells.
 Children with growth failure may need to make dietary changes and take food supplements or growth hormone injections.

 Children with kidney disease that leads to kidney failure must receive treatment to replace the work the kidneys do.
 The two types of treatment are dialysis and transplantation.
+Diet and Nutrition

 For children with CKD, learning about nutrition is vital because their diet can affect how well their kidneys work.
 Staying healthy with CKD requires paying close attention to the following elements of a diet:

 Protein.
 Children with CKD should eat enough protein for growth while limiting high protein intake.
 Too much protein can put an extra burden on the kidneys and cause kidney function to decline faster.
 Protein needs increase when a child is on dialysis because the dialysis process removes protein from the child’s blood.
 The health care team recommends the amount of protein needed for the child.
 Foods with protein include